HL7/phd/src/pagecontent/CodedEnumerationObservationProfile.md

-The Coded Enumeration Observation Profile is used when the PHD metric measurement contains one of the following attributes:
+The Coded Enumeration Observation Profile is used when the PHD metric measurement represented by one of a limited set of codes.
+Examples of a coded measurement would be the Glucose Monitor meal context associated with a glucose concentration measurement.
+The code would indicate one of fasting, preprandial, postprandial, bedtime, etc. Coded measurements are often associated with other measurements.

+The measurement is a code when the PHD metric contains one of the following attributes:

 <style>table, th, td {
 border: 1px solid black;